project-meucci/thimm.github.io/docs/Regenerative Agriculture Podcast/Winning-the-weed-control-challenge-on-organic-crops-with-klaas-martens.md

 ---
-title: Winning the Weed Control Challenge on Organic Crops with Klaas Martens
+title: Winning The Weed Control Challenge On Organic Crops With Klaas Martens
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Regenerative Agriculture Podcast  (2018-05-12)